Good Boys (film): Cinematography

 Jonathan Furmanski, who had worked on Search Party, Inside Amy Schumer, and The Zen Diaries of Garry Shandling, was enlisted as the film's cinematographer.
 He took inspiration from Stand By Me, The Goonies, and E.T., aiming to have "one foot in 2019 and the other in 1986 (Stand By Me's release date)."
 He arrived at Vancouver a month before principal photography, allowing him to discuss more about the style of the film.
 The "universal agreement" is that Good Boys shouldn't look like a "typical" pre-teen comedy, that it should feel "bigger and more open" despite its tight premise.

 Furmanski filmed Good Boys with Arri Alexa SXT and Alexa Mini cameras equipped with Arri Master Anamorphic lenses.
-The anamorphic aspect ratio was utilized to achieve the wide scope of the film; Furmanski explained the Master Anamorphics were "the perfect choice: a big look, great contrast and color rendition, lovely depth and separation, and clean and sharp across the frame."
+The 2.39:1 anamorphic aspect ratio was used to achieve the wide scope of the film; Furmanski explained the Master Anamorphics were "the perfect choice: a big look, great contrast and color rendition, lovely depth and separation, and clean and sharp across the frame."
 To avoid making the set overheated and claustrophobic, lights were kept out of the room or rigged overhead.
-Furmanski also noted that most shots used visual effects.
 He said that the scene where the boys paintball-fight with grown-ups was shot in one take.

-The "biggest" and most challenging scene Furmanski shot was the scene of the boys running across the highway, utilizing multiple units and taking over five days to achieve: three days of filming and two days of stunt and visual effects.
+The "biggest" and most challenging scene Furmanski shot was the scene of the boys running across the highway, using multiple units and taking over five days to achieve: three days of filming and two days of stunt and visual effects.
+Almost every shot in the scene featured visual effects.
 It was shot at a makeshift 300-foot highway on an unused airport runway; the crew were not able to film at a real highway due to active traffic.
-He credited first assistant director (AD) Dan Miller and key grip Marc Nolet for achieving the scene.
+He credited first assistant director Dan Miller and key grip Marc Nolet for achieving the scene.
 According to Furmanski, Nolet "drilled small washers into the tarmac for every camera position and we took copious notes so we could go back if necessary, or second unit could come in and replicate something."

 Release

 The film had its world premiere at South by Southwest in Austin, Texas. on March 11, 2019.
-Good Boys was theatrically released on August 16, 2019 by Universal Pictures, and became generally available on December 13, 2019.
+Good Boys was theatrically released on August 16, 2019, by Universal Pictures, and became generally available on December 13, 2019.

 Home media

-Good Boys was released on Digital HD on October 29, 2019 and on DVD and Blu-ray on November 12, 2019.
+Good Boys was released on Digital HD on October 29, 2019, and on DVD and Blu-ray on November 12, 2019.